MacLemon/CongressChecklist/README.md

 ### Mobility
 - An app to show local public transport times.
 Not all cities are available in Google/Apple/You-name-it Maps applications.
 - Cards, PINs, Apps (and required account data) for Car- and bicycle sharing

-#### Emergency Information for Events:
-If you're in an emergency shout *HELP!*

-If you need help, just call for help, there are many, many friendly people around to help you.

-Event and location related emergency information is in a seperate document for the corresponding event in this repository!
-You may want to copy that info to a notes application on your smartphone or have a printed card in your wallet.

-#### Upcoming events:
-34th Chaos Communication Congress (2017-12-27 ..
-2017-12-30), Leipzig, Germany, EU

 ### Personal hygiene